Red Hook WatchIndependent Community Resource

 Resolved

-1. The specific purpose to be financed pursuant to this resolution is the acquisition of a dump truck with plow and wing assembly for maintenance purposes.
-The estimated maximum cost of said purpose is $270,000 and said amount is hereby appropriated therefor.
-The period of probable usefulness of said purpose is fifteen years.
+1. the specific purpose to be financed is the acquisition of a dump truck with plow and wing assembly for maintenance purposes with an estimated maximum cost of $270,000 and said amount is hereby appropriated therefor, and it is determined that said purpose is an object or purpose described in subdivision 28 of paragraph a of Section 11.00 of the Local Finance Law, and the period of probable usefulness is fifteen years

-4. The proposed maturity of the obligations authorized by this resolution will not be in excess of five years from the original date of issuance of such obligation.
+4. the proposed maturity of the obligations authorized by this resolution will not be in excess of five years from the original date of issuance of such obligation

-5. Current funds are not required to be provided prior to the issuance of the bonds authorized by this resolution or any notes issued in anticipation of said bonds.
+5. current funds are not required to be provided prior to the issuance of the bonds authorized by this resolution or any notes issued in anticipation of said bonds

-6. The proceeds of the bonds herein authorized and any bond anticipation notes issued in anticipation of said bonds may be applied to reimburse the Town for expenditures made after the effective date of this resolution for the purpose for which said bonds are authorized.
+6. the proceeds of the bonds herein authorized and any bond anticipation notes issued in anticipation of said bonds may be applied to reimburse the Town for expenditures made after the effective date of this resolution for the purpose for which said bonds are authorized

-8. Subject to the terms and contents of this resolution and the Local Finance Law, the power to authorize bond anticipation notes, to prescribe terms of serial bonds and bond anticipation notes, to determine substantially level or declining debt service, to issue statutory installment bonds, and to sell and deliver said serial bonds and bond anticipation notes is hereby delegated to the Town Supervisor.
-The Town Supervisor is hereby authorized to sign any serial bonds issued pursuant to this resolution and any bond anticipation notes issued in anticipation thereof, and the Town Clerk is hereby authorized to affix the corporate seal of the Town to any said serial bonds or bond anticipation notes and to attest such seal.
+8. subject to the terms and contents of this resolution and the Local Finance Law, and pursuant to the provisions of Sections 30.00, 50.00 and 56.00 to 63.00, inclusive, of said Law, the power to authorize bond anticipation notes in anticipation of the issuance of the serial bonds authorized by this resolution and the renewals of said notes and the power to prescribe the terms, form and contents of said serial bonds, and said bond anticipation notes (including without limitation the date, denominations, maturities, interest payment dates, consolidation with other issues, and redemption rights), the power to determine to issue said bonds providing for substantially level or declining debt service, the power to determine to issue said bonds as statutory installment bonds, and the power to sell and deliver said serial bonds and any bond anticipation notes issued in anticipation of the issuance of such bonds is hereby delegated to the Town Supervisor, the Chief Fiscal Officer of the Town, and the Town Supervisor is hereby authorized to sign any serial bonds issued pursuant to this resolution and any bond anticipation notes issued in anticipation of the issuance of said serial bonds, and the Town Clerk is hereby authorized to affix the corporate seal of the Town to any of said serial bonds or any bond anticipation notes and to attest such seal

-9. The Town Supervisor is further authorized to take such actions and execute such documents as may be necessary to ensure the continued status of the interest on the bonds authorized by this resolution as excludable from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended, and to designate the bonds authorized by this resolution and any notes issued in anticipation thereof as 'qualified tax-exempt bonds'.
+9. the Town Supervisor is further authorized to take such actions and execute such documents as may be necessary to ensure the continued status of the interest on the bonds authorized by this resolution, and any notes issued in anticipation thereof, as excludable from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and to designate the bonds authorized by this resolution and any notes issued in anticipation thereof as "qualified tax-exempt bonds" for purposes of Section 265(b)(3)(B)(i) of the Code

-10. The validity of said serial bonds or of any bond anticipation notes may be contested only if such obligations are authorized for an object or purpose for which the Town is not authorized to expend money, or the provisions of law which should be complied with at the date of publication of this resolution are not substantially complied with, or an action is commenced within twenty days after the date of such publication, or such obligations are authorized in violation of the provisions of the Constitution of New York.
+10. the validity of said serial bonds or of any bond anticipation notes issued in anticipation of the sale of said serial bonds may be contested only if: (1) such obligations are authorized for an object or purpose for which the Town is not authorized to expend money; or (2) the provisions of law which should be complied with at the date of the publication of this resolution are not substantially complied with and (3) an action, suit or proceeding contesting such validity is commenced within twenty days after the date of such publication; or (4) such obligations are authorized in violation of the provisions of the Constitution of New York

-11. The Town Clerk is hereby authorized and directed to publish this resolution, or a summary thereof, together with a notice in substantially the form provided by Section 81.00 of the Local Finance Law, in the Poughkeepsie Journal, being a newspaper having a general circulation in the Town and hereby designated as the official newspaper of the Town for such publication.
+11. the Town Clerk is hereby authorized and directed to publish this resolution, or a summary thereof, together with a notice in substantially the form provided by Section 81.00 of the Local Finance Law, in the Poughkeepsie Journal, being a newspaper having a general circulation in the Town and hereby designated as the official newspaper of the Town for such publication, and this resolution shall take effect immediately

-Subject key: dump_truck_bond_issuance
+Subject key: dump_truck_bond_financing